KenithTian/CeleX4-SDK/README.md

 # CeleX-SDK
 SDK version 2.2 for CeleX sensor.

-Markup : * CeleXTM is a family of smart image sensor, specially designed for machine vision.
+* CeleXTM is a family of smart image sensor, specially designed for machine vision.
 Each pixel in CeleXTM sensor can individually monitor the relative change in light intensity and report an event if a threshold is reached.